FuelLabs/fuel-indexer/docs/src/for-contributors/index.md

 ## Testing

 Fuel indexer tests are currently broken out by a database feature flag.
-In order to run tests with a Postgres backend, use `--features postgres`, and for a SQLite backend use `--features sqlite`.
+In order to run tests with a Postgres backend, use `--features postgres`.

 Further, the indexer uses end-to-end (E2E) tests.
 In order to trigger these end-to-end tests, you'll want to use the `e2e` features flag: `--features e2e`.

-> All end-to-end tests also require either a `postgres` or a `sqlite` feature flag as well.
+> All end-to-end tests also require the use of a database feature.
 For example, to run the end-to-end tests with a Posgres backend, use `--features e2e,postgres`.

 ### Default tests